Neoteroi/BlackSheep-Docs/docs/openapi.md

 ### Handling common responses

-APIs often implement a common way to handle failures, to provide clients with details for web requests that cannot complete successfully.
+APIs often implement a common way to handle failures, to provide clients with details for web requests that cannot be completed successfully.
 For example, an API might return a response body like the following, in case of a bad request for a certain endpoint:

 ```json
 {"error": "The provided country code is not supported", "code": "InvalidCountryCode"}